wp-plugins/social-privacy/readme.txt

 1. Make sure you deactivate any existing installation of the following plugins: [Category Access](http://www.coppit.org/blog/archives/173), [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/), [Private Files](http://wordpress.org/extend/plugins/private-files/).
 1. [Download](http://downloads.wordpress.org/plugin/social-privacy.zip) the Social Privacy zip file containing all the plugins in the set.
 1. Extract the zip file and copy all 5 of the plugins directories into the `/wp-content/plugins/` directory of your WordPress installation.
 1. Activate each plugin through the 'Plugins' menu in WordPress.
-(You can skip the "Subscribe 2 Debug" and "Subscribe 2 Uninstaller" plugins.)
 1. Configure each plugin through the 'Settings' menu in WordPress.

 == Frequently Asked Questions ==